Ixilthrin/FlashBang_initial_repo/README.md

 # FlashBang
-I started this project as a name because I thought FlashBang was a great name for a graphics engine + sound project.
+I created this repository a while back as just a name because I thought FlashBang was a great name for a graphics engine + sound project.

-It's the 4th of July so I am going to officially kick off this project today with code from a project I've been working on using GLFW, OpenGL 4.5, ...
+It's the 4th of July so I am going to officially kick off this project today with code I've been working on using GLFW, OpenGL 4.5, ...

 This repository contains only my custom code for the project.
 To build it you need to get the glad library, the glfw library (version 3.3), and the glm